 Our community is rich in language diversity.
 Durham has grown from a population of 6,679 in 1900 to a population of 288,133 in 2013.
 During this growth, the diversity of the population living in Durham has also changed.

-Community members and Duke students and faculty have collaborated on creating this web site to provide educational resources on various language communities contributing to the growth of Durham.
+Community members and Duke students and faculty have collaborated on creating this website to provide educational resources to various language communities contributing to the growth of Durham.
 Read a brief history of the different populations and see stories of entrepreneurs, artists, community leaders, religious groups, and non-profit organizations that have helped Durham grow.

 Quick Facts about Language Communities in Durham